Students can earn college credit while taking high school classes at CACC. Learn More.

 Courses vary in price, length and location.
 Short-term courses (those lasting one session to 12 weeks) can be found in our current catalog.
 Information about long term (work preparation type) programs can be found on our business and industry and adult health sciences pages.

 For an additional copy of our course catalog, please stop by our offices located at 4203 South Providence Road.
 Or download a copy on our website homepage.

 Many of our courses can be arranged at your own company.
-Please contact Jim Sharrock atwith your requests.
+Please contact our Professional & Community Education Office atwith your requests.

 The majority of our classes are for those 18 years and older unless otherwise stated specifically in the course description.
 Children can be an unexpected distraction to the learning of others.

-The Career Center is located at 4203 S. Providence Rd., Columbia, MO 65203.
+CACC – South is located at 4203 S. Providence Rd., Columbia, MO 65203.
 We are south of Nifong Blvd. and just north of Rock Bridge High School.
-The Professional & Community Education office is located in Room 147.
+All Visitors must enter through the southwest door—down by the RBHS ballfields.

-If attending classes at CACC there is parking available in the front lot and south side of the building.
-For classes at Rock Bridge High School there is plenty of well-lit parking in the north lot.
+If attending classes at CACC there is parking available on the south and west side of the building.
+For classes at Rock Bridge High School, there is plenty of well-lit parking in the north lot.

 Map and more info found here.

 A withdrawal request received four or more working days prior to the start of class will be refunded less the following processing fees: $5 for course fees up to $99, $10 for course fees $100-$199, $15 for course fees more than $200.
 A withdrawal request received three or fewer working days prior to the start of class will be refunded 50 percent of tuition.
 No shows will not receive reimbursement.